apollographql/apollo-client/docs/source/caching/cache-interaction.md

   __typename: 'Todo',
 };

-// Write back to the to-do list and include the new item client.writeQuery({
+// Write back to the to-do list, appending the new item client.writeQuery({
   query,
   data: {